cansik/artnet4j/README.md

 ```

 ### Read Dmx Data
-Reading data is simple as creating a new client, and read the bytes from the buffer.
+To read data you have to create a new client and read the bytes from the buffer.
 Please be aware that you have to mask the bytes with `0xFF` (because they are signed).

 ```java
 ArtNetClient artnet = new ArtNetClient();